Ben Goldsmith: Politics

-Goldsmith has been a funder of the Green Party, including giving £20,000 in 2004 to the UK Green Party and again prior to the 2010 General Election, in which Caroline Lucas became Britain's first elected Green Member of Parliament.
+Goldsmith has been a funder of the Green Party, including giving £20,000 in 2004 to the UK Green Party and again prior to the 2010 General Election, in which Caroline Lucas became first Member of Parliament from the Green Party.
 In subsequent years, Goldsmith has also contributed to the UK Conservative Party as well as individual candidates including Conservative MP Michael Gove and the so-called "Notting Hill set of Conservative modernisers".

 He is chair of the Conservative Environment Network (CEN), which he co-founded in 2010.
 The CEN seeks to raise the issue of environmental protection up the agenda of the UK Conservative Party.
 By 2021, the CEN parliamentary caucus had grown to comprise more than 130 MPs.

 At a talk at the UK Centre for Jewish Life in 2013, Goldsmith said that a Zionist is simply someone who believes that the Jews have a right to have their own state in Israel, and therefore described himself as an "ardent Zionist."

 In 2016, he campaigned for his brother Zac Goldsmith, who was running for mayor of London.

 Goldsmith was a key signatory to a petition sent to Prime Minister Theresa May and Michael Gove urging them to ban all crop spraying and pesticide use in UK rural residential areas.

+In January 2026, The Guardian reported that Goldsmith had been approached by Reform UK to construct a new nature policy for the party in collaboration with party leader Nigel Farage and policy adviser James Orr.
+According to figures in the party, this was in an effort to win over Conservative voters who had been put off of supporting Reform by Farage's stance on the environment.